 5. Supports Digestive Health

-Star fruit is loaded with fiber, which can help give your digestive system a healthy boost.
-Add just one star fruit into your diet and you’re already meeting up to 10 percent of your daily fiber needs in one shot.
+Star fruit is considered a high-fiber food, which can help give your digestive system a healthy boost.
+Add just one serving into your diet and you’re already meeting up to 10 percent of your daily fiber needs in one shot.